EDUCBA

 • Understanding of Java is a must.

-• Knowledge of a Java Framework is necessary
+• Knowledge of a Java Framework is necessary.

-• Basic understanding of Connection Transfer concept.
+• Basic understanding of the Connection Transfer concept.

 • Architectural understanding of it is essential